warlicks/beeR/README.md

 beeR is a package designed to interface with the [BreweryDB](http://www.brewerydb.com/developers/docs) API.
 BreweryDB is a crowd sourced database with data about breweries, beers, beer styles and ingredients.

+At the moment it provides a wraper for GET requests to the style, catagories, beers, breweries and location endponts.
+In the near term we will work to provide get coverage to all of the API's endpoints.
+Eventually we would like to support the BreweryDB's post requests.

 Installation
 ------------